Riccardoboiani/Satellite-Models-for-Impairment-test/README.md

 * **Unemployment rate** – positively correlated with default rates.
 * **Inflation rate** – potentially non-linear effects, depending on the economic context.

 These relationships are well documented in the academic and regulatory literature.
 A satellite model allows us to explicitly capture these dependencies and translate macroeconomic scenarios into credit risk parameters.
+To fully meet the regulatory requirements mentioned above, the analysis presented is based on macroeconomic data expressed as quarter-over-quarter percentage changes.
+This methodological choice allows for greater informational granularity while maintaining a reasonably limited time horizon.
+This ensures, on one hand, the robustness of the estimates and, on the other, alignment with market best practices.

 ### Choice of Econometric Framework